Yan'an Rectification Movement: Phase III

 The third phase of the Rectification Campaign lasted from October 1943 to 1944 or April 1945, depending on sources.
 It is generally known as the "Summing up party history" phase.
 Senior leaders restudied party history and attempted to reach agreements on major issues by admitting to "errors".
 The 1943 portion of the campaign included a "Rescue Campaign" that focused on group retribution.
 In the Rescue Campaign, members would write about their own confessions, often pointing fingers at other members to save themselves from other people's false allegations toward them.
 The Rescue Campaign soon became a circular cycle of false guilt and fake reenactments sending many innocent people to death via needless witch hunts.

-One of the members crucial to carrying out the Rectification Movement was the secret police boss Kang Sheng.
-Wang Ming was one of the main members singled out and forced to confess to having "errors."
+One of the members crucial to carrying out the Rectification Movement was Kang.
+Wang Ming was one of the main members singled out and forced to confess to having "errors".
 Wang was set up by his former friend Bo Gu, who coincidentally was also later condemned for pursuing an "erroneous leftist line" in Jiangxi.
 Zhang Wentian also made self criticisms.
 Wang Shiwei became a well known victim.

 Some CCP members thought Mao would also accept genuine criticism and spoke their true feelings of anger over hierarchy and inequality in Yan'an.
-The most famous came from Wang Shiwei, a journalist and intellectual known for his belief in "democracy and science."
+The most famous came from Wang Shiwei, a journalist and intellectual known for his belief in "democracy and science".
 Wang wrote an essay denouncing the hierarchy, bureaucracy, and inegalitarian distribution of resources in Yan'an.
 The essay irritated Mao greatly, and Wang was labeled a Trotskyist.
 Wang was arrested by the Central Social Department, modeled off the Soviet Union's OGPU, and beheaded in 1947.

 Under the leadership of Peng Zhen, the Central Political School of the CCP began to carry out the Rectification Campaign among its students.
 Massive numbers of party members were forced to write reports of confession and self-criticism.
 The Central General Study Committee ordered people to report on their daily habits and speech.
 This stage was known as the "Salvation Stage".
 The Salvation Stage was the extension of the Maoist anti-Trotskyist movement and the censorship of newcomers who had come from the areas governed by the Kuomintang.
 The Central Social Department took control of the movement and turned it into a mass persecution in 1943.

 Thousands of people, especially those new members who came from areas governed by KMT, were purged, kept in custody, censored, mentally and physically tortured, and occasionally executed.
 Many of them were labeled as "spies of the Kuomintang" or "anti party activists".
 Not only were they themselves humiliated, but also their family members and relatives.
-The only way for them to be released from this persecution was to make confession of crimes they never committed and then turn others in.